matrix-org/matrix-spec-proposals/proposals/3779-owned-state-events.md

 Under "Beware of non-empty state_keys on special events" below, we discuss the potential problem that unprivileged users can create state events that look like important events e.g. `m.room.power_levels` and `m.room.topic`, but are actually invalid, since those events require `state_key` to be empty.

-We considered the idea of requiring servers to delete events that use standard event types but have non-standard `state_key`s, but rejected it for the following reasons:
+We considered the idea of using auth rules to prohibit events that use standard event types but have non-standard `state_key`s, but rejected it for the following reasons:

 * Event bodies should not be trusted by clients (see [Room Event Format](https://spec.matrix.org/v1.2/client-server-api/#room-event-format)), so it is already established that clients should take care to validate events before acting on their contents.
 Blocking these events could give the impression that event bodies are actually trustworthy, encouraging clients to be sloppy and reducing the security of the whole system.
-* Blocking these events in servers requires those servers to implement the rules correctly: it seems arbitrary to rely on servers to do the right thing and not clients.
 * Before this MSC, if clients obey e.g. `m.room.topic` with a non-empty `state_key`, their current behaviour is incorrect and could be exploited by users with permission to send state events.
 This MSC does not actually change the rules here.

 However, if the team feels that this idea should be implemented, I (@andybalaam) have no objection.